Summon the Suit: Development

 In August 2019, Marvel Studios announced a series based on Moon Knight was being developed for the streaming service Disney+.
 In January 2021, director duo Aaron Moorhead and Justin Benson joined the series to direct two episodes, including the second episode.
 They worked alongside lead director Mohamed Diab to ensure a consistent approach to the series.
 Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, and Grant Curtis, star Oscar Isaac, Diab, and head writer Jeremy Slater.
-The second episode, titled "Summon the Suit", was written by Michael Kastelein, and was released on Disney+ on April 6, 2022.
+The second episode, titled "Summon the Suit", was written by Michael Kastelein.

 Writing

 Moorhead wanted to establish the relationship between Grant and Spector as a "kind of brotherly relationship where they bicker because they want different things, but they also care for each other in strange ways".
 He felt that their conversation in the storage locker is when they directly talk to each other "at length for the first time", and that they "bear each other's souls" in their conversation with the broken pyramid mirror.
 Moorhead also stated that Mr. Knight was Grant's "vision of a cool guy, a svelte man", and his scenes were based on making "everything around making losing the fight frightening and scary".
 Both Moorhead and Benson decided to make Grant fall down comedically as they felt that Grant realized being an actual hero is more difficult than summoning the suit.